artevely/cv/cv.md

 ### About me:
 My acquaintance with programming began in my first year at university.
 Now I am getting an education as an Information Security Specialist.
 And during the summer holidays, I decided to try Frontend development for general information.
 And I'm really interested in and want to develop in Front.<br>
 I guess my strengths are that I am active and curious, always want to learn something new.
-I am organized, keep my word and fulfill my responsibilities.<br>
+I am organized, keep my word and fulfill my responsibilities.
 I'm really calm and reserved but also like to have fun.<br>

 ---